 6) Do you eat oils?

-I don’t use copious amounts of oil in my food, but I do use coconut oil for high temperature cooking, and an array of oils in my salads.
+I don’t use copious amounts of oil in my food, but yes, I do.
 I believe that hemp and flax oil have distinct health properties, like Omega 3 and 6 fatty acids, and I also believe that oils add taste and texture to healthy food, making it more appealing.
 While I agree with no-oil advocates that whole foods sources of fat (nuts, avocado) are generally healthier, I don’t think there is compelling evidence to demonstrate that discerning amounts of olive, hemp, flax, and avocado oil are harmful when paired with a mostly whole foods, vegan diet.
-In fact, a great deal of evidence suggests that olive oil may support a heart healthy diet.
+In fact, a great deal of evidence suggests that olive oil may support heart health.

 I did use to practice food combining; when I began my blog, it was a big part of my dietary outlook.
 As I deepened my nutrition studies (by completing my CCN and beginning my post-bacc) I learned that the scientific premises behind food combining are not sound: all of the food we eat, regardless of its protein or carbohydrate composition, is churned up into a massive ball of chyme in the stomach, and digested as such.
 Foods do not “wait” behind each other as they move through digestion, and foods cannot ferment in the acidic stomach environment.